LordWorm1996/Wildberries-Ports/README.md

 Wlogout was made by https://github.com/gfhdhytghd at https://github.com/gfhdhytghd/wlogout-theme and again was modified by me to match the functionality and the colors I wanted

 kitty and hyprland were made by me

+Please find the attached pictures to see how they look like and read all the readme.txt files for more info